openstack-archive/searchlight/doc/source/admin/plugins/nova.rst

     notification_driver = messaging
     notification_topics = searchlight_indexer

-The following fields are exposed to adminstrators only for nova instances:
+The following fields are exposed to administrators only for nova instances:
  * OS-EXT-SRV-ATTR:*

 Additional properties can be similarly protected with the `admin_only_fields`